bokesan/icfpc2013/README.md

 Surprised that we did so well using only a brute-force approach.
 I’ve had fun implementing  the value-propagation pass (Reduce2.hs), and was delighted that the formulas from “Hacker’s Delight” actually helped.

 Being able to use the usual `(take n (“lazy list of all possible programs”))` approach in Haskell was also helpful.
 Generating possible programs before actually starting the timer by eval seems like one of the really good ideas.
-When deadline came near, it got very exciting to try and work on all problems in time without getting the burn ratio too high.
+When the deadline came near, it got very exciting to try and work on all problems in time without getting the burn ratio too high.

 Seeing some rough scoreboard estimates really motivated us.
 Chatting in IRC was very nice, too.